 Lightweight carry-on luggage for travelling via plane is now more than ever an important purchase.

 Many Airlines now charge for carry-on luggage as well as checked travel luggage.
-Why pay for the weight of your heavy suitcase alone, when you could be adding a few more clothing items and a pair of shoes with a new replacement, lightweight suitcase.
+Why pay for the weight of your heavy suitcase alone, when you could be adding a few more clothing items and a pair of shoes with a newly purchased replacement, lightweight suitcase.

 Suitcases rarely last a lifetime, for one reason or another they are replaced at a minimum of every 10 years.
-Buy it once and buy it for life comes close for a lightweight, good quality, international travel luggage set.
+Buy it once and buy it for life comes close for lifetime luggage that is lightweight, good quality and has tons of satisfied customer reviews.
 The recommendations below come from my 40 years of travel around the world.
 Buying a good, high-quality suitcase is now more than ever an important choice.
 Forty years ago there were no rolling suitcases.
 I could give the man or woman a big hug who thought of putting wheels on a suitcase!
 A simple, terrific idea that has really made travel so much easier.
 However getting ON THE PLANE with your luggage is a huge hassle, more costly and we all really need to pay attention to the details.

 A buyers guide for lightweight luggage